Jching83/SyntheticBrain/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the Synthetic Brain Sovereign License (SBSL v1.0).
 See `LICENSE` for terms.

 ---